team178/team178.github.io/README.md

   - 2 space indents (not tabs) on both HTML and CSS.
   - Indents are used where they should be to maintain hierarchy in code.
 3. Make sure you use the official team colors found [here](https://docs.google.com/document/d/1osKZBafFCetyKy_8zcLG-VpnZgxy6UWzadQuC-JZQuI/edit?usp=sharing)
+4. Also make sure to follow the branding standards of *FIRST* (found [here](http://www.firstinspires.org/brand))
+5. All of the official logos for the programs of *FIRST* can be found in the drive [here](https://drive.google.com/open?id=0B_S9H2AY2UyEQmNjUHU1bFNBeVk)
-4. Please **please PLEASE** comment your code!
+6. Please **please PLEASE** comment your code!
-5. Lastly: If you don't know, ask!
+7. Lastly: If you don't know, ask!

 This section of the README file is copied from the [Changing HTML and CSS on the Website wiki page](https://github.com/team178/team178.github.io/wiki/Changing-HTML-and-CSS-on-the-Website).